 - Effective Response Factor – The effective response force factor is relational to the size of force in firefighters and equipment required to deliver the required fire flow.

 - Hazard Factor – The hazard factor represents the degree of risk caused by the use, processing, or storage of hazard materials with a building.
 The hazard factor reflects the need for larger and/or more specialized effective response forces.
-Hazard factors are determined from use and risk classifications found in the National Fire Protection Association (HFPA) Standard 13 (Standards for the Installation of Sprinkler Systems), and are applicable to commercial properties only.
+Hazard factors are determined from use and risk classifications found in the National Fire Protection Association (NFPA) Standard 13 (Standards for the Installation of Sprinkler Systems), and are applicable to commercial properties only.

-- The initial extra hazard charges are as follows:
+- Extra Hazard Charges are as follows:

 - a.
 A 30% increase when products or uses with high combustibility or high rates of heat release are present.